su-sanna/IT1025Spring2022SusannaPopyk/README.md

 -Network management: makes sure devices on a single network run properly.
 An example of this is when a computer is lagging or crashing, one can try to run troubleshooting protocols to reset the computer and check errors occurring.
 -Security: takes precaution to keep information on a device safe from strangers.
 An example of this is encryption.
 Encryption follows a protocol to secure data during transfer by asking for a security code or some form of pin or password.
 ##### IP Address
+An IP address is a number that allows different devices in a network to communicate with each other.
+IPv4 is a smaller address size than IPv6.
+IPv4 is a 32-bit address, while IPv6 is 128-bit hexadecimal address.
+Alongside being the bigger address, IPv6 is better in that, that it’s much simpler, and processes packets and performance faster and efficiently, and is more secure than IPv4.
 ##### ICANN

 ### Cybersecurity and Encryption